-Executive Lead - Director of Finance SBU 1920-016 Procurement Report Is ssued December 2 019 Limited Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 1 The Service Level Agreement between SBU and NWSSP for the provision of procurement services was inconsistent with those relating to other NWSSP function, and not as clear on the respective roles & responsibilities of each.
-We would recommend that the Health Board liaise with colleagues in the NWSSP to enhance the clarity of its SLA to ensure roles & responsibilities are clear. М It is noted that the SLA for the provision of Procurement Services by NWSSP to SBU requi more clarity with regard to respective roles and responsibilities of each organisation.
-The relationship between both parties has developed significantly since the introduction of a shared service model but this has not been reflected formally through the SLA.
-December 2021: This action has been superseded by a review of all SLA's as part of the deployment of the National Operating Model (NOM) for procurement, which is expected to be completed by April 2022.
-The NOM for procurement will be presented to Health Boards in February 22.
-Deadline extended to 30/04/2022 based on the foregoing.
-31/05/2022 The SBU Head of Accounting and the NWSSP Head of Procurement will meet in January 2020 discuss and agree the respective roles and responsibilities for each organisation.
-This will b reviewed and approved by the SBU Director of Finance and the NWSSP Director of Procureme Services with an updated agreement in situ by t end of March 2020 to e nt 13th May 20 Procuremen Director and Business De SLA review.
-A meeting has been arranged for the 022 between the SBUHB Head of at, the NWSSP Procurement Services I the NWSSP Head of Finance and evelopment to agree a timescale for the Based on the foregoing, the deadline stended to 31/05/2022 for further update
+Executive Lead - Director of Finance SBU 1920-016 Procurement No PO - No Pay Report Issued December 20 19 Limited Assurance Rec Ref Findings & Recommendation Priority Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 1 The Service Level Agreement between SBU and NWSSP for the provision of procurement services was inconsistent with those relating to other NWSSP function, and not as clear on the respective roles & responsibilities of each.
+We would recommend that the Health Board liaise with colleagues in the NWSSP to enhance the clarity of its SLA to ensure roles & responsibilities are clear. Μ It is noted that the SLA for the prov Procurement Services by NWSSP more clarity with regard to respective responsibilities of each organisation relationship between both parties has significantly since the introduction of service model but this has not been formally through the SLA.
+The SBU Head of Accounting and Head of Procurement will meet in J discuss and agree the respective re- responsibilities for each organisation reviewed and approved by the SBU Finance and the NWSSP Director of Services with an updated agreeme end of March 2020 to SBU requires ve roles and n.
+The has developed of a shared n reflected the NWSSP SBU January 2020 to oles and on.
+This will be J Director of of Procurement 31/03/2020 SLA's as par Operating M expected to for procurem in February 2 has been superseded by a review of all rt of the deployment of the National odel (NOM) for procurement, which is be completed by April 2022.
+The NOM ment will be presented to Health Boards 30/04/2022

-Executive Lead - Director of Finance SBU-2021-043 In tegrated Care Fund Report Iss Banker Role ued June 2021 Assurance Rating - N/A Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 1(b) The West Glamorgan Regional Partnership 'Integrated Care Fund Written Agreement 2019/20 - 2020/21' details the following: "11.3 Financial management of the ICF Fund will be subject to compliance with SBUHB Standing Order Schedule 6 Standing Financial Instructions."
+Executive Lead - Director of Finance SBU-2021-043 In tegrated Care Fund Banker Role Report Issue d June 2021 Assurance Ratin g - N/A Rec Ref Findings & Recommendation Priority Original Response / Agreed A / Agreed Action Agreed Dead Most Recent Update/Comment Revised Deadline 1(b) The West Glamorgan Regional Partnership 'Integrated Care Fund Written Agreement 2019/20 - 2020/21' details the following: "11.3 Financial management of the ICF Fund will be subject to compliance with SBUHB Standing Order Schedule 6 Standing Financial Instructions."
 Our sample testing identified three items, relating to a larger "data-load" for payment to care homes for which there was no recorded of authorisation by an approved health board officer prior to funds being released.
 The payment was processed on the basis of the approval of the expenditure amount received from the Transformation Office only.
 As such, the wider data-load did not receive approval within the health board by an authorised signatory to satisfy its Standing Financial Instructions (SFI's).
 Additionally, we identified two payments for which the invoices that included them had been approved by a named authorised signatory, however, both invoices were over £25k in total and the authoriser only had an authorisation limit up to £25k for the GL code.
 As such, these invoices were not appropriately authorised in line with the health board's SFIs.
 (These invoices comprised a number of schemes for reimbursement, including the two non-ICF funded schemes 4CAB and 5CA referred to earlier.)
 Management should consider producing an internal document detailing the process of managing the ICF fund to ensure that it complies with the written agreement.
-L The health board is reviewing how ICF funds are managed within the overall governance structure of the health board and the new process will be documented.
-31/12/2022 look at re-de ICF and Tra scheduled fo detail.
-Likely with a revise before this a completion i Initial meeting held on 30th March to esigning the approval process covering insformation.
-A follow up meeting is or April to look at the process in more y there will be further meetings along ed and signed off process agreed action can be closed.
-Timescales for in Q1 of 22/23.
-Based on the foregoing, tended to 30/06/2022 30/06/2022
+L The health board is reviewing how ICF managed within the overall governance the health board and the new process of documented. e structure of 31/12/2022 None Entered None Entered